by275/plex_autoscan/README.md

      }
      ```

-   - For example, if you store your files under Google Drive's Teamdrive called "shared_movies" and within a Media folder (`shared_movies/Media/...`) AND run Plex in a docker container, the server path mappings will look like this:
+   - For example, if you store your files under Google Drive's Shareddrive called "shared_movies" and within a Media folder (`shared_movies/Media/...`) AND run Plex in a docker container, the server path mappings will look like this:

      - Format: